 PGA Championship 2026 odds, picks, predictions, props: Expert fading Jon Rahm in best bets

-SportsLine golf expert Brady Kannon just locked in his best bets for the 2026 PGA Championship at Aronimink Golf Club in Newtown Square, Pa.
+SportsLine golf expert Brady Kannon just locked in his best bets fr the 2026 PGA Championship at Aronimink Golf Club in Newtown Square, Pa.

 Scottie Scheffler will look to win his second PGA Championship in a row when he takes part in the 2026 event at Aronimink Golf Club in Newtown Square, Pa.
 He won last year's tournament by five strokes over Harris English, Bryson DeChambeau and Davis Riley.
 The tournament, which begins on Thursday, May 14, will be played on the par-70, 7,394-yard course.
 Scheffler enters as the +480 favorite in the 2026 PGA Championship odds.